How to prep a room for painting

 1. Make space

 Remove as much of your furniture as you can.
-If it’s too heavy to lug too far, move it to the center of the room and cover it up with our protective and eco-friendly sheets so you can focus on transforming your space.
+If it’s too heavy to lug too far, move it to the centre of the room and cover it up with our protective and eco-friendly sheets so you can focus on transforming your space.

 2. Inspect your walls for any damage